JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 I chose to wrap the Docker command in a shell script, as the script can be started on bootup, run in the background and automatically do its thing when needed, like when a new version of ```hassio_audio``` is released and the HA Supervisor (automatically) installs and reloads the container.

 [pa-suspend]() is a simple shell script that does the following:
+- On startup the script will load the ```module-suspend-on-idle``` module if ```hassio_audio``` is already running.
-- It sits in a loop and listens to **Docker Events** related to the ```hassio_audio``` container.
+- It then sits in a endless loop and listens to **Docker Events** related to the ```hassio_audio``` container.
 - When the container is started, the script uses ```docker exec``` to load the ```module-suspend-on-idle``` module inside the container.
+- The script will raise "user" events to rsyslog when the script is started, and also when the module is loaded (see /var/log/user.log).

 Note that if the ```docker exec``` command is executed immediately after receiving the container ```start``` event, a *"Connection failure: Connection refused"* error is raised.
-To prevent this the script will wait for 5 seconds to allow the container to settle down, before executing the command.
+To prevent this error the script will wait for 5 seconds to allow the container to settle down, before executing the command.
 Based on your hardware and system performance you may have to tune this delay to prevent errors.

 ## System Daemon